 Chana, which is basically a type of jumbo chickpea, is the star ingredient in this dish.
 And masala means blended spices in Hindi.
 So, in essence we are making "chickpeas in blended spices."
 Sounds pretty amazing, right?

-- Tomatoes: this fruit everyone deems to be a vegetable is what gives a chana masala its rich body and gravy like consistency.
-Not only do they taste amazing, these babies are packed with potassium, which is really good for your heart!
+- Tomatoes: this fruit everyone deems to be a vegetable is what gives a chana masala its rich body and gravy-like consistency.
+Not only do they taste amazing, but these babies are also packed with potassium, which is really good for your heart!

 - Garlic & Onion: a perfect combination that starts off almost every popular Indian dish.
 These two ingredients create the absolute best smelling kitchen once they become fragrant in your pan.
 And of course, they are also super good for your health, so load up!

 - Garam masala: garam masala is a combination of cinnamon, nutmeg, and cardamom, along with many other spices.
 Interestingly, garam masala is used all over India but the exact blend varies from region to region.
-This spice mix is used to finish dishes, and is stirred in after cooking to preserve the aroma and pungent flavours.
+This spice mix is used to finish dishes and is stirred in after cooking to preserve the aroma and pungent flavors.

 This dish starts off by prepping the chickpeas.
 If you are cooking them from dry, start up your instant pot.
 Otherwise, open a couple cans and rinse them.